Which of the following is NOT one of the seven characteristics of... | Channels for Pearson+

 1

-Step 1: Begin by understanding the seven characteristics of life, which are commonly used to define living organisms.
-These include: organization, metabolism, homeostasis, growth, reproduction, response to stimuli, and adaptation through evolution.
+Understand the seven characteristics of life commonly used to define living organisms.
+These include: 1) Metabolism, 2) Response to stimuli, 3) Reproduction, 4) Growth and development, 5) Homeostasis, 6) Cellular organization, and 7) Adaptation through evolution.

-Step 2: Review each characteristic listed in the problem and compare it to the seven characteristics of life.
-For example, 'Homeostasis' refers to an organism's ability to maintain a stable internal environment, which is one of the seven characteristics.
+Recognize that these characteristics are universal to all living organisms, regardless of species, and are used to distinguish living organisms from non-living entities.

-Step 3: Evaluate 'Ability to reproduce.'
-Reproduction is a fundamental characteristic of life, as it ensures the continuation of a species.
+Evaluate the options provided in the question: Metabolism, Response to stimuli, Reproduction, and Ability to fly.
+Compare each option to the seven characteristics of life.

 Watch next